 2. Low amount of vocabulary – the course is ultimately not that long so the amount of vocabulary is limited but on the other hand, it is repeated so I felt that I retained most of the new information.

-3. Inadequate cultural information – There is a complete absence of any culture specific to the language being studied.
+3. Inadequate cultural information – Unfortunately, there is a complete lack of any cultural content that’s specific to the language being studied.

-4. Voice recognition – it was not very precise nor does it give any feedback.
-It accepted my pronunciation as correct even when it was a long way from that of a native speaker’s.
+4. Voice recognition – the voice recognition software was not very precise, nor did it give any feedback.
+It accepted my pronunciation as correct even when it was a long way from that of a native speaker.